OUR STORY

 As we welcomed a new decade in 2010, we expanded our reach into middle school and watched our membership approach 1000 children a day.
 In addition, our Deaf and Hard of Hearing program was growing and by 2012 our geographical growth included Burbank, Glendale, Verdugo Hills and Sun Valley Today we have sites at Our Lady of the Holy Rosary, opened in 2013 and St. Patrick Catholic School and Verdugo Hills High School opened in 2014.

 As of the late summer 2017, we added another location to our summer enrichment program, increasing the number of locations to 5 and we also brought in the Van Ness ASES site in the Hollywood area, reaching a milestone of 20 sites.
+In 2018, we partnered with BHC raising the number of club sites to 22.

 2020 was a challenging year because of Covid-19.
 In spite of the pandemic, we never closed our doors and were able to help our families with their child care needs during an uncertain time.
 We also worked in tandem with our school district and our members to master virtual learning and social- distancing.
 The year will be remembered not for the challenges but for the success stories.
 Each new year brings opportunities for the Club and yet, at its heart, the Boys & Girls Club of Burbank and GEV is still a place for our (bigger than ever) neighborhood kids to call home.